 “penetrating investigation of the so-called parity laws which has led to important discoveries regarding the elementary particles.”

 Even in the face of the theta-tau puzzle, most physicists had not seriously contemplated the possibility of parity breaking.
-Physics giant Richard Feynman was pleased that at one point he gave the odds of parity breaking being discovered as good as 1-in-50!
+Physics giant Richard Feynman was pleased that at one point he gave the odds of parity breaking being discovered as 1-in-50!

 Particle physics was held back for years by the incorrect assumption that parity could not be broken in weak interactions.
 Yang and Lee set particle physics free again.